deercreeklabs/tube/doc/protocol.md

 *unsigned* three-bit integer which represents the number of fragments in the message.
-If the least-significant three bits are all zero, the number of fragments is specified by the next 1-5 bytes, which will be an Avro-varint-encoded signed integer.
+If the least-significant three bits are all zero, the number of fragments is specified by the next 1-5 bytes, which will be an zig-zag-varint-encoded signed integer.
 The maximum number of fragments is therefore 2^31-1.

 #### Message Fragment